Show All Answers

 If you are transferring NH plates from a vehicle registered in your name but being taken off the road, you need to bring in the registration to the vehicle you are transferring the plates from.
 If you no longer have the registration to the vehicle you are transferring the plates from, there will be a $18.00 charge for a certified copy of the registration.

-1. The vehicle’s model year, the original factory list price of the vehicle, and the expiration date.
+The city permit fee is based on RSA 261:153.
+The fee is based upon: 1.
+The vehicle’s model year, the original factory list price of the vehicle, and the expiration date.
 For a new registration, the model year determines what millage (tax) rate (18, 15, 12, 9, 6, or 3 dollars per $1,000 of value of the original list price) is used to compute the City permit fee.
-For example, a 2016 model year is charged $18 per thousand; a 2015 model year is charged $15 per thousand, etc. 2.
+For example, a 2022 model year is charged $18 per thousand; a 2021 model year is charged $15 per thousand, etc. 2.
 The number of months for which a new vehicle will be registered is determined by either the vehicle owner’s month of birth or an assigned month if the owner is a business or lease company.
 3. Generally, a new vehicle cannot be registered for less than five months or more than sixteen months.

 Town Clerk (TC): Each registrant is charged two dollars for every vehicle registration RSA 261:152.
 This fee covers administrative costs of preparing an auto registration permit.